 His next pick was, Donaldson Company, Inc. (NYSE:DCI), a company that makes air and fluid filtration products that are used in heavy trucks.
 Donaldson Company, Inc. (NYSE:DCI)’s stock used to trade at near $37 levels when Henneman gave his views and now trades at near $39 levels, a year to date return of nearly 5%.
 Interestingly, Donaldson Company, Inc. (NYSE:DCI)’s stock traded above $40 for most part of the year, reaching as high as $43.74, but has witnessed a downfall starting this July.

 The final pick from Henneman was C.H.
-Robinson Worldwide (NASDAQ:CHRW), a third party logistics firm.
+Robinson Worldwide (NASDAQ:CHRW), one of the biggest logistics companies in the World.
 C.H.
 Robinson Worldwide (NASDAQ:CHRW)’s used to trade at near $56.5 exactly a year ago and now trades at $67.39, generating a return of above 19% year to date.